OGenLab/NokNok/README.md

 ## Introduction 🌟

-NokNok is a play-to-earn game where players use various hammer skins to whack moles and collect Hammer coins ($HAMMER), the game's native cryptocurrency.
+NokNok is a play-to-earn game where players use various hammer skins to knock meme moles and collect Hammer coins ($HAMMER), the game's native cryptocurrency.
 With seasonal content, NFT integration, and DeFi elements, NokNok aims to create a vibrant and engaged community.

 ## Features ✨